badlogic/woswormeileistung/README.md

 1. Install NodeJS +19
 2. Run `npm run build`
-3. Run `node build/sessions.js`
+3. Run `node build/process-data.js`

-You can find the files in the `data/` directory after successful completion.
+You can find these files in the `data/` directory after successful completion:

+-   `persons.json`: all persons who spoke in parlament, with or without mandate, since December 2002
+-   `sessions.json`: all sessions since December 2002
+-   `plaque.json`: list of persons who put plaques on the speakers podium during their speach, including the number of plaques and their content if available
+-   `missing.json`: list of sessions, each with a list of persons who were reported abscent during that session, as well as the session transcript source text from which abscences were extracted.

 ### Development